Despite slow progress and unexpected setbacks, the future of gene therapy remains bright.

 “The progress that we’re seeing in the field is a testament to the investment in basic science research that preceded the clinical applications by many years,” said David Williams, MD, 2015 American Society of Hematology (ASH) President and a pediatric hematologist at Boston Children’s Hospital and Harvard Medical School whose research focuses on gene transfer methods.

 However, there have been some recent setbacks for scientists testing gene therapies to treat hematologic malignancies and other blood disorders.
-In February 2021, trials of bluebird bio’s LentiGlobin gene therapy product for patients with hemophilia were paused after two patients developed serious illnesses, acute myeloid leukemia (AML) and myelodysplastic syndromes (MDS).
+In February 2021, trials of bluebird bio’s LentiGlobin gene therapy product for patients with sickle cell disease were paused after two patients developed serious illnesses, acute myeloid leukemia (AML) and myelodysplastic syndromes (MDS).
 The pharmaceutical company’s investigation has so far shown no link between cancer and the vector, but, as of mid-April, the trials have not resumed.3

 While these data suggest that the vector was not causative, “it is very important that this be investigated thoroughly, to better understand the cause of those complications that have happened years after therapy,” said Haydar Frangoul, MD, a pediatric hematologist at Tristar Medical Group in Nashville, Tennessee.